Founded in 1995

 studio's Master Craft Gallery mounts quarterly exhibits featuring exceptional

 work by regional craftsmen.
-Currently featured is the exhibition
+Currently showing are hand-cut paper pieces by

 103 Main St., 3rd floor, (802) 257-5181,

 William H. Hays' unique multicolor linoleum-block prints are